Last updated:

 Most revenue recognition issues do not stem from misunderstanding the standards.
 Instead, they arise from operational shortcuts and inconsistent processes.

-A common mistake is recognizing revenue based on invoice dates rather than when performance obligations are satisfied.
+• Recognizing revenue based on invoice dates rather than when performance obligations are satisfied.
 Both ASC 606 and IFRS 15 require revenue to reflect the transfer of control, not billing activity.

-Another frequent issue is failing to separate bundled contracts into distinct performance obligations.
+• Failing to separate bundled contracts into distinct performance obligations.
 This often leads to revenue being recognized too early, especially in service and subscription-based models.

 Deferred Revenue and Why It Matters